Sexsomnia: have you experienced sleep sex?

 The next morning you ask him what on earth he was doing… but he says he genuinely doesn’t remember a thing about it.

-Sexomnia, or sleep sex, takes night-time arousal a step further than a wet dream.
+Sexsomnia, or sleep sex, is recognized as a rare sleep disorder in which a person engages in sexual activity during their sleep.
+This condition takes night-time arousal a step further than a wet dream.
 It’s a rare sleep disorder where people try to have sex while they’re asleep.
 What’s more, even though they’re fast asleep, they can often get pretty aggressive in their advances.

 There’s very little research on sleep sex, and UK psychosexual therapist Desa Markovic wanted to understand it better.
 So she asked her colleagues to pool their knowledge.